 Optimizing the digital experience is not a project that has a completion date.
 Fine-tuning for customer experience, search engine optimization and conversion rates should be an ongoing part of digital retail marketing.

 “There are a lot of reasons why someone won’t convert at your online store,” Adam says.
 “There could be technical issues.
 The user will bail if they run across anything that isn’t working.

 "If the site doesn’t provide the user’s payment option of choice — two normal omissions are AMEX and PayPal — that may drive them off.
 Anything that slows them down or takes too much time, even if it’s just forcing someone to register, can be a killer, as well.”

-3. Reputation management issues can be deadly.
+3. Reputation management issues can be deadly for digital retail marketing.

 Greenpeace made a hand-painted film calling out Unilever and Nestle on the destruction wreaked on orangutan habitats in pursuit of palm oil.
 The 91-second video ends with a memorial for the 25 orangutans killed each day as a result of habitat loss.

-Most retailers don’t have to deal with reputation issues of that magnitude.
+Most retailers don’t have to deal with reputation management issues of that magnitude.
 That does not mean, however, that bad reviews on Google, Facebook, Yelp and other digital platforms can’t take the wind out of a business.

 “Reviews can impact retailers at the awareness, consideration and decision levels of their purchasing funnel,” says Amy Goffe, an SEO account manager at Silverback.
 “Google is allowing reviews to be visible for multiple keyword types with different searcher intent that can impact how a new customer views and values your brand, your product, your business operations and your website.”